primeoss/moonshot-bot/README.md

 # Token Trading Bot on Dexscreener Moonshot

-This project allows you to buy or sell tokens on Dexscreener Moonshot using Node.js, leveraging Prime APIs.
+This project allows you to buy or sell tokens with manual and automated features for auto take profit and stop loss on Dexscreener Moonshot using Node.js, leveraging Prime APIs.

 ## Features